Continuing Education Activity

-The Beck Fast scan is recommended by the USPSTF.
+The USPSTF recommends the Beck Fast scan.
 It has seven long questions that can help determine the intensity and severity of the depression.

 Suicide risk screen is a 10-item questionnaire that is often used to screen for suicide, especially in young people.